Woodcock Recipe

 This foundational preparation represents the ultimate expression of nose-to-tail cooking, extracting every bit of flavor from the precious woodcock carcasses.
 The resulting stock forms the basis for countless sauces and soups, ensuring that no part of these valuable birds goes to waste while creating a flavor base that's impossible to achieve with any other ingredient.

-Water Addition: Cover with cold water by 2 inches.
-The cold start helps extract maximum flavor.
+Water Addition: Cover with cold water by two inches.

-Fat Removal: Remove congealed fat layer from surface before using.
+Fat Removal: Refrigerate and remove the fat cap before using.

 Stock is typically used as a cooking ingredient rather than consumed directly.